Ashley S. Hammond

 Novel Morphometric Techniques

-I have developed and published techniques for non-landmark based morphometrics (with Carol Ward, Mike Plavcan, and the Center for Advanced Spatial Technologies).
+I have developed techniques for non-landmark based morphometrics (with Carol Ward and Mike Plavcan).

 Picture